-What are the significance of numbers in Feng Shui?
+What is the significance of numbers in feng shui?

 Jacqueline R., Cleveland, OH

 A few years ago, I was honored to attend a sacred geometry lecture with Robert Lawlor, an anthropologist, mythographer, symbologist and author of several books.
 The symbolism of numbers goes hand in hand with sacred geometry as well as feng shui.
 Lawlor remarked sadly that because we have been taught that numbers merely denote quantities, our society has been robbed of a metaphorical language.
 He further argued that everything in the physical world has three aspects or dimensions, and therefore similarly everything (including numbers) represents symbols at three different levels, and with at least three methods of meaning.

 I thought that was a brilliant and very relevant point.
 So to answer your question, I’ll present the meanings of the most significant feng shui numbers on three levels.
 In feng shui, each number 1 through 9 relates to a specific area of the feng shui bagua map.

 ONE: Path in life, water and career

 FIVE: Health, earth and the center of your life/home

 NINE: Recognition, fire and passion